ibm-cloud-docs/ibm-cloud-provider-for-terraform/tutorials/clusters.md

    ```
    {: codeblock}

-7. Update the Terraform statefile.
-When you run this command, Terraform automatically verifies that all of the resources in the statefile exist in {{site.data.keyword.cloud_notm}}.
+7. Update the Terraform on {{site.data.keyword.cloud_notm}} statefile.
+When you run this command, Terraform on {{site.data.keyword.cloud_notm}} automatically verifies that all of the resources in the statefile exist in {{site.data.keyword.cloud_notm}}.
 Missing resources are removed from the statefile.

    ```
     terraform refresh